-Canterbury Museum houses one of the world's greatest collections of artefacts from the heroic age of discovery in Antarctica.
+Canterbury Museum (external link) houses one of the world's greatest collections of artefacts from the heroic age of discovery in Antarctica.
 In 1958 the Commonwealth Trans Antarctic Expedition, led by Vivian Fuchs, with Sir Edmund Hillary, achieved Sir Ernest Shackleton’s goal of crossing the entire Antarctic continent.
 Hillary’s tractor and Fuch’s snow cat are displayed at the Canterbury Museum.

 University of Canterbury’s Macmillan Brown Library houses an extensive collection of Antarctic archives.
 Many of them describe original scientific expeditions to Antarctica and New Zealand's sub-Antarctic Islands.
 The University’s central library is also home to the Antarctic Collection.

 Based in central Christchurch, travels past locations with connections to early expeditions, scientific research and community support for Antarctic exploration.
 This and further details of sites of historic interest can be accessed from www.christchurch.org.nz/antarctic (external link) .

 A pamphlet is available from the Akaroa Information Centre.